 Dividends.
-We paid a quarterly cash dividend of \$0.14 per share of common stock in each of the first two quarters of 2021, resulting in aggregate dividend payments of \$8.4 million during the twenty-six weeks ended June 26, 2021.
-On July 27, 2021, the Company's Board of Directors approved a dividend of \$0.17 per share, to be paid on September 3, 2021 to stockholders of record as of August 13, 2021, totaling approximately \$5.1 million.
+We paid a quarterly cash dividend of \$0.14 per share of common stock in each of the first two quarters of 2021, and a quarterly cash dividend of \$0.17 per share of common stock in the third quarter of 2021, resulting in aggregate dividend payments of \$13.4 million, or \$0.45 per share of common stock, during the thirty-nine weeks ended September 25, 2021.
+On November 2, 2021, the Company's Board of Directors approved a dividend of \$0.17 per share, to be paid on December 10, 2021 to stockholders of record as of November 19, 2021, totaling approximately \$5.1 million.

 We do not currently expect the restrictions in our debt instruments to impact our ability to make regular quarterly dividends pursuant to our quarterly dividend program.
-However, any future declarations of dividends, as well as the amount and timing of such dividends, are subject to capital availability and the discretion of our Board of Directors, which must evaluate, among other things, whether cash dividends are in the best interest of our stockholders.
+However, any future declarations of dividends, as well as the amount and timing of such dividends, are subject to capital availability and the discretion of our Board of Directors, which must evaluate, among other things, whether cash dividends are in the best interest of the Company and our stockholders.